-4.30.1.
+4.29.2.
 The Group as a Lessee

 The Group recognizes a right-of-use asset and a corresponding lease liability with respect to all lease agreements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
-For these leases, the Group recognizes the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.

-4.30.2.
+4.29.3.
 Initial Recognition and Measurement

 Leases are recognized when they meet the definition set out in IFRS 16.
 The right of use asset is initially measured at cost, comprising the initial amount of lease liability adjusted for any lease payment made at or prior to commencement date, plus any initial direct cost plus estimate of the cost to dismantle and remove any improvement made to branches or office premise less any lease incentives received.
 However, the lease liability is measured as the present value of outstanding lease payments (both fixed and variable payments), residual value guarantees, exercise price of purchase options and termination benefits if any.
 The discount rate used is the interest rate implicit in the lease.
 Where this cannot be readily determined the Group's incremental borrowing rate is used.
+The Group determines its incremental borrowing rate by analysing its borrowing from various external sources and makes certain adjustments to reflect the nature of the lease and type of asset leased.

-4.30.3.
+4.29.4.
 Subsequent Measurement